-In Zone A, the Building Official shall obtain, review and reasonably utilize any base flood elevation data available from any Federal, State or other sources including data submitted for development proposals submitted to the community (i.e., subdivisions, site plan approvals).
-Where a base flood elevation is not available or not known for Zone A, the base flood elevation shall be determined to be at least 2 feet above the highest adjacent grade.

-The Building Official's base flood elevation determination will be used as criteria for requiring in Special Flood Hazard Areas that:

-- 1. All new construction and substantial improvements of residential structures have the lowest floor (including basement) elevated to or above the base flood level; - 2.
-All new construction and substantial improvements of nonresidential structures have the lowest floor (including basement) elevated to or above the base flood level; or together with attendant utility and sanitary facilities, shall; - a.
-Be floodproofed so that below the base flood elevation the structure is watertight with walls substantially impermeable to the passage of water or be constructed with materials resistant to flood damage; - b.
-Have structural components capable of resisting hydrostated and hydrodynamic loads and the effects of buoyancy and; - Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section; - 3.
+- 1202.07 In Zone A, the Building Inspector shall obtain, review and reasonably utilize any 100-year flood elevation data available from any Federal, State or other sources including data submitted for development proposals submitted to the community (i.e., subdivisions, site plan approvals). - 1202.08 The Building Inspector's 100 year flood elevation determination will be used as criteria for requiring in Zone A that: - a.
+All new construction and substantial improvements of residential structures have the lowest floor (including basement) elevated to or above the 100 year flood level; - b.
+All new construction and substantial improvements of nonresidential structures have the lowest floor (including basement) elevated to or above the 100 year flood level; or together with attendant utility and sanitary facilities, shall; - 1.
+Be floodproofed so that below the 100 year flood elevation the structure is watertight with walls substantially impermeable to the passage of water or be constructed with materials resistant to flood damage; - 2.
+Have structural components capable of resisting hydrostated and hydrodynamic loads and the effects of buoyancy and; - 3.
+Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section: - c.
 All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest flood of the manufactured home is at or above the base flood level; and be securely anchored to resist flotation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
-This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces; - 4.
-Recreational vehicles placed on sites within Zone A and AE shall either (i) be on the site for fewer than 180 consecutive days, (ii) be fully licensed, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions, or (iii) meet all standards of this ordinance and the elevation and anchoring requirements for Manufactured Homes in this ordinance For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted providing the enclosed areas meet the following requirements: - a.
-The enclosed area is unfinished or flood resistant, usable solely for parking of vehicles, building access or storage; - b.
-The area is not a basement: - c.
-Shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria:
+This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces; - d.
+Recreational vehicles placed on sites within Zone A shall either (i) be on the site for fewer than 180 consecutive days, (ii) be fully licensed and ready for highway use, or (iii) meet all standards of 44CFR Chapter I part 60.3 (b) (1) of the National Flood Insurance Program regulations and the elevation and anchoring requirements for Manufactured Homes in paragraph (c) (6) of section 60.3 - e.
+For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted providing the enclosed areas meet the following requirements: - 1.
+The enclosed area is unfinished or flood resistant, usable solely for parking of vehicles, building access or storage; - 2.
+The area is not a basement;